jimmy97332/product-inventory-management-system/README.md

 The product data is stored in a [MySQL](https://www.mysql.com/) database, ensuring performance and reliability with proper database handling techniques such as connection pooling, transactions, and error handling.

+In the **docker-version** branch, the application has been containerized using [Docker Compose](https://docs.docker.com/compose/).
+This setup includes two services:
+* myapp - The Golang application.
+* mysql - The MySQL database service.
+Docker Compose manages the lifecycle of both services, making it easier to set up and run the application with minimal configuration.

 ## Features
 * Login: Authenticate users to generate a JWT token.
 Use this token to access other protected API endpoints.
      * The others are protected routes, meaning a valid JWT token must be provided in the request headers.